eric-brechemier/ipcc-countries/README.md

   * database.sqlite3 - database in SQLite 3 format
   * schema.png - diagram of the database structure

-* visualizations - visualizations, grouped by question
+* visualizations - data visualizations, grouped by question
   * who, what, where... - one folder for each question asked
     * step1, step2,... - one folder for each step to query the database and export results in the format used in the visualization